martinhalford/concerto-codegen-rust/README.md

-# Rust Code Generation from Concerto Models
+# Concerto Rust Code Generator

-This project demonstrates how to use the Concerto RustVisitor to generate Rust structs and enums from Concerto model files (.cto).
-It creates a complete, buildable Rust project from your Concerto models.
+A universal code generator that transforms Concerto model definitions (.cto files) into executable Rust projects with business logic boilerplate.
+Should work with any valid Concerto model.

 ## Prerequisites